yanicells/UniSort/project-notes.md

 - Markdown support
 - Vercel analytics
 - Pagination and filters
+- Make each post (the modal thing not link to the single post)

 Title: What actually makes Ateneo different from the other Big 4?